somrajchowdhury/Python_GUI_tkinter/README.md

 *The Movie Place!* application uses an API to extract movie data using URL requests and displays the relevant retrieved data from the API on to the GUI.

+### API used:

+The **OMDb** API is a RESTful web service to obtain movie information.
+By default all OMDb API responses are formatted as JSON.
+However, OMDb API also supports responses formatted as XML.

 ### Libraries used:

 - **tkinter** - *to design the GUI*